FAQ

 What type of unique diagnostic tools does the Potoscnak Center for Undiagnosed and Rare Disorders utilize?

 The Center has access to many unique diagnostic tools that are not available clinically.
+Eligible patients undergo a screening evaluation visit which helps us determine if any of these would be useful in your case.
 Please visit the Our Methodology page to learn more about these resources.

 • Who is eligible to apply to the Potocsnak Center for Undiagnosed and Rare Disorders?

 Due to demand, we unfortunately cannot see every patient who is referred to our program.
-The Center sees both adult and pediatric patients, but we typically must limit our services to those patients living with rare or undiagnosed diseases resulting in multisystem dysfunction, functional impairment or severity of symptoms that significantly affects their quality of life.
+We do our best to allocate the appropriate resources to each patient, prioritizing those patients living with rare or undiagnosed diseases resulting in multisystem dysfunction, functional impairment or severity of symptoms that significantly affects their quality of life.
 For more information on who may be eligible for the program, please visit our Eligibility Criteria page.

 Do I have to be referred to the program by a medical provider or can I apply independently?

 We do not accept self-referrals.
 All patients interested in our program must be referred by a heath care provider who is familiar with their case (i.e. primary care doctor, specialist, physician assistant, nurse practitioner, or genetic counselor).
+This person cannot be a family member.
 For more information on how to apply, please visit the How to Apply page.

 Do I have to travel to Vanderbilt University Medical Center to participate in the program, or is telehealth an option?

-Patients who apply and are accepted into the program should expect to travel to Vanderbilt University Medical Center at least once for evaluation during their participation in the program.
+Patients who are eligible will need to travel to Vanderbilt University Medical Center for their initial outpatient screening evaluation.
 Most specialist visits and/or testing that are recommended as part of participation in our program take place in Nashville, Tennessee at the Vanderbilt University Medical Center campus or one of our satellite clinics.
 We try to consolidate visits as much as possible to limit the amount of time you are on-site; however, depending on what is being recommended it is possible that patients may have visits that span the course of several days.
-It is also possible that patients may need to return for additional visits.
+If fully enrolled in the program, patients may need to return for additional visits.
 Due to state licensing laws, telemedicine for our out-of-state patients is generally not an option.
 Telemedicine for in-state patients is offered on a case-by-case basis and is dependent on the type of visit and reason for evaluation.

 What is the cost for participating in the program?